Reviews You Can Rely On

-We tested these products in the woods of New England, up and down the West Coast of North America, across the desert Southwest, and in the mountains of Switzerland.
+We tested these products in the woods of New England, up and down the West Coast of North America, across the desert Southwest, and in the mountains of Switzerland and Nepal.
 To critique these lanterns, we broke down their defining elements into five metrics: brightness, battery life, features, ease of use, and weight.
-We put them to the test on dewy mornings in Squamish, British Columbia, at chilly altitude in the Swiss Alps, while camping in the extreme desert climate of southern Utah, and through prolific snow storms of a New Hampshire winter.
+We put them to the test on dewy mornings in Squamish, British Columbia, at chilly altitudes in the Swiss Alps, while camping in the extreme desert climate of southern Utah, and through prolific snowstorms of a New Hampshire winter.
+We even took a few of them with us to basecamp in the Himalayas.
 These lanterns charged under the baking sun, sat through heavy rains and bone-chilling nights, and spent months camped out in motorhomes and tents.
 We tested all of these models in different combinations and different group settings, from some solo time in the backcountry to large parties on the back porch.

 Brightness